 3. Gloucester

 It’s really easy to get there from Boston by taking the Newbury/Rockport Commuter Rail Line.
-Just get off at the stop called Gloucester.
+Just get off at the Gloucester stop.

 There’s so much to do in this area.
-If you want to do more oceanic activities, be sure to book a whale-watching tour.
-I’ve had friends who have done tours like this one in Gloucester and they’ve loved it!
+I’ve had friends who have done whale-watching tours like this one in Gloucester, and they’ve loved it!

 If you aren’t interested in swimming but want some amazing views, be sure to take a short trip to Halibut Point State Park!

-Though it’s a small museum, you could easily spend more than a few hours here since there’s so much in such a tiny space.
+Though it’s a small museum, you could easily spend more than a few hours here.

 Where to Stay in Gloucester